justinmahar/articulate-nlg/README.md

   - Personas can articulate concepts as words, phrases, and sentences
 - **👍 Simple yet flexible API**
   - Use the helpers below to build personas quickly and easily
+- **🤖 Great for chatbots, game NPCs, and more!**
+  - Create personas for a variety of purposes.

 [lock:donate]::🚫---------------------------------------